liquity/dev/README.md

 The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LUSD tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.

-The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
+The Fluidity system regularly updates the ETH:USD price via a decentralized data feed.
 When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool

-Liquity utilizes a two-step liquidation mechanism in the following order of priority:
+Fluidity utilizes a two-step liquidation mechanism in the following order of priority:

 1. Offset under-collateralized Troves against the Stability Pool containing LUSD tokens

 2. Redistribute under-collateralized Troves to other borrowers if the Stability Pool is emptied

-Liquity primarily uses the LUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.
+Fluidity primarily uses the LUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.

 Any user may deposit LUSD tokens to the Stability Pool.
 This allows them to earn the collateral from the liquidated Trove.
 When a liquidation occurs, the liquidated debt is cancelled with the same amount of LUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.